 Tinctures consist of cannabinoids (in this case, CBG) and carrier oil — usually MCT or coconut oil (carrier oil is used for absorption).
 Sometimes, terpenes are also added to tinctures for flavor and effect.

 The main upside of tinctures is that they work quickly — since they’re taken under the tongue and go directly into the bloodstream, the effect onset is just 10-15 minutes.
-The downside of tinctures is taste — the earthy flavor of cannabinoids can take some getting used to.
+The downside of tinctures is taste.
+The earthy flavor of cannabinoids can take some getting used to.

-CBG for Anxiety & Depression: Frequently Asked Questions
+CBG for Anxiety & Depression: FAQs

 Here are some frequently asked questions about CBG for anxiety and depression.

-Does CBG help with anxiety?
+Will CBG help with anxiety?

 How much CBG should I take for anxiety?